mechevarria/hxe_angular/README.md

 # HXE Angular

 Client appliation for [SAP HANA](https://www.sap.com/products/hana.html) services that taking advantage of the built-in REST, Search and Spatial engines.
 The backend project is located at [github/mechevarria/hxe_mta](https://github.com/mechevarria/hxe_mta).
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli). [coreui](https://coreui.io/docs/getting-started/introduction/) is already integrated.
-The project is also configured as a [docker](https://docs.docker.com/install/) container.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
+[CoreUI](https://coreui.io/docs/getting-started/introduction/) is already integrated.
+The project is configured to run as a [docker](https://docs.docker.com/install/) container.
 Data is provided by the [Armed Conflict Location & Event Data](https://www.acleddata.com) project

  ![home.png](screenshots/home.png)
 #